There's no doubt about it, Search Engine Optimisation (SEO) and keyword research can be tricky!

 Both long tail and short tail keywords are important - and knowing when to utilise both is vital for increasing online visibility and organically directing your target customer to your website.

 Incorporate long-tail keywords alongside short-tail keywords to ensure you're creating content that satisfies users across every stage of the buyer's journey - from awareness all the way through to advocacy.

 A robust internal linking structure will also provide a seamless user experience - and may help to qualify "cold" leads before contacting them directly.

 Here are a few quick tips to help you incorporate long-tail and short-tail keywords into your strategy:

 - Start with a Content Marketing Calendar to visually map out your content, keywords, new and existing content.

 - Be sure to create topic clusters and identify content gaps on your site.

 - Use free content marketing tools to help you research, strategise, implement and monitor your keyword-optimised content more effectively.

 - Create content that caters to all stages of the buyer's journey.

-When you combine the right keyword strategy with SEO, social sharing, paid advertising, email marketing automations and customer-focused messaging, there's simply no turning back.
-It's proven over and over again to be the most effective lead generation tactic.
+When you combine the right keyword strategy with SEO, social sharing, paid advertising, email marketing automation and customer-focused messaging, there's simply no turning back.
+It's proven over and over again to be the most effective lead-generation tactic.